 Glandular excess or Pseudogynecomastia with Moderate / Severe Skin Excess

 Males who have experienced major weight loss often have a substantial amount of excess skin throughout the chest.
 They may also have residual excess fat (pseudo-gynecomastia) in the chest region and residual glandular tissue.
 To remove an extensive amount of skin from the area, Dr. Michaels performs a specialized procedure that removes an elliptical shape of skin from the lower chest and elevates the nipple-areolar complex to its optimal anatomical location along the lateral border of the chest (pectoral) muscle.
 The original nipple-areolar complex is frequently enlarged, so a more proportional nipple-areolar complex will be created.
 This is a two-incision procedure with the first being a curvilinear incision placed in the natural skin fold under the chest and the second incision placed around the nipple-areolar complex.
 This procedure allows for the maximal amount of skin removal while optimizing the chest’s new contour.

 Before & After Photos

-Dr. Joseph Michaels is a board certified plastic surgeon who is sought out by patients throughout Maryland, Washington D.C. and Northern Virginia.
-To schedule a private consultation with Dr. Michaels and learn more about male breast reshaping (gynecomastia treatment), contact Michaels Aesthetic and Reconstructive Plastic Surgery by calling (301) 468-5991 in Bethesda, Maryland or (703) 957-8610 in Fairfax, Virginia or by clicking here.
+Dr. Joseph Michaels is a board certified plastic surgeon who is sought out by patients throughout Maryland, Washington D.C., Northern Virginia and beyond.
+To schedule a private consultation with Dr. Michaels and learn more about male chest reshaping (gynecomastia treatment), click here to contact Michaels Aesthetic and Reconstructive Plastic Surgery or call (301) 468-5991 in Bethesda, Maryland or (703) 957-8610 in Fairfax, Virginia.